stardew-access/stardew-access.github.io/getting-started.md

 What you do now is up to you, you can try to clean south of your farm.
 So press s twice and listen to what your screenreader says.
 If it says grass, press 5 and c a few times. then 2 and c to till your soil.
 You should have now a patch of soil.
-Using the tools is easy. an axe cuts trees, pickaxe stones, a water can waters seeds and so on.
+Using the tools is easy.
+The axe cuts trees and anything wood related,
+the pickaxe stones, metals from the mine, boulders,
+the water can waters seeds,
+the hoe is used to till soil,
+and the scythe cuts grass and weeds, and it helps you harvest some of the seeds you plant when they're ready to be harvested.

 If you're done exploring and experimenting, go back to your farm, 64 15, and press x.
 You should hear a door sound.